Massage During a Pandemic: Here's What It Looks Like

 I don't know what the next year is going to look like

 Really, I don't know what the next month will look like.
-If rates in Massachusetts spike I'll probably shut down for a bit, even if the state doesn't require me to.
+If rates in Massachusetts spike again I'll shut down, just like I did after the holidays, even if the state doesn't require me to.

 We're all in this together.
 We'll navigate as we go, and I'll do my best to make decisions that keep massage as safe as it can be for all of us.